 EUROPOL: using data to create an ETIAS watchlist

 An ETIAS watchlist will be compiled using EUROPOL data.
-Not only will this list contain the names of those suspected of having committed serious offenses, but also people for whom there are reasonable grounds to suspect future crime or terrorism.
+Not only will this list contain the names of those suspected of having committed serious offences, but also people for whom there are reasonable grounds to suspect future crime or terrorism.

 With this watchlist individuals who pose a threat to the public can be blocked from accessing Europe.
 Increased security for residents and visitors alike.

-SLTDD: preventing travelers from using stolen documents
+SLTDD: preventing travellers from using stolen documents

 Again this helps to identify potentially problematic individuals before they depart for Europe.

-ECRIS: identifying travelers with criminal convictions
+ECRIS: identifying travellers with criminal convictions

 The European Criminal Records Information System produces a hit in the case that the passport holder has previously the broken law.

-Should there be any red flags when traveler data is run through these automated systems, the application will then be processed manually by the Central Unit in the European Border and Coast Guard Agency or by a Member State team.
+Should there be any red flags when traveller data is run through these automated systems, the application will then be processed manually by the Central Unit in the European Border and Coast Guard Agency or by a Member State team.